ouster-lidar/ouster-ros/docs/migration-guide.rst

 This update brought two additional ros services and changed the name of the only ros service that existed prior to this release.
 The service name was ``/os_config`` and when it is invoked it would retrive the sensor metadata.
-This service was also combined under the unifed namespace ``ouster`` and was renamde to ``get_metadata`` to match its actual functionality.
+This service was also combined under the unifed namespace ``ouster`` and was renamed to ``get_metadata`` to match its actual functionality.
 In case the user wish to maintain the old name they can achieve so in similar manner that was described in the previous section.
 In short edit the launch files and add the following ```<remap>`` tag prior to the instantiation of any of the three nodes::